Urinary Tract Infection (UTI) Symptoms

 What Causes A UTI?

 While bacteria are present across different parts of human anatomy, they do not live “in” the urinary tract.
 They do, however, live near the urethra of women and uncircumcised men.
-These bacteria are the most common cause of UTI.
+If these bacteria enter the urinary tract, during sex for example, they are likely to cause of Urinary Tract Infection.

 Circumstances that raise the risk of acquiring a UTI include: